janw/testscheduler/README.md

 * Frontend static files are served via a view on the backend application.
 They should instead be served by a webserver such as nginx directly.
 * Only rudimentary error handling in the worker process, especially regarding limited connectivity to the backend API.
 * Available test for the `./tests` directory can only updated by restarting the backend, although the path is directly mounted into the containers of the docker-compose stack.
+* No tests for worker component.
 * No database migration handling.
-Extension not possible without data-loss.
+Schema changes not possible without data-loss.